ImangazalievM/CleanArchitectureManifest/README.md

 #### Mapper

-**Mapper** is special class for converting models between layers, for example, from DB model to Domain model.
-Usually they calles like XxxMapper and have single method with name map (or convert/transform), for example:
+**Mapper** is a special class for converting models between layers, for example, from DB model to Domain model.
+Usually, they called like XxxMapper and have a single method with name map (or convert/transform), for example:

 ```java
 public class ArticleDbModelMapper {